Ebazhanov/linkedin-skill-assessments-quizzes/it-operations/it-operations-quiz.md

 - [x] the gateway/router using DHCP
 - [ ] the device's NIC based on the MAC address
 - [ ] IP addresses are always assigned manually

+#### Q66.
+The computer consistently voos into Safe Mode.
+How would you address this issue?

+- [ ] Hold the Shift key as Windows boots.
+- [ ] Edit the registry key that controls the boot sequence.
+- [x] Fix the issue in Safe Mode that is causeing the system to restart in this mode.
+- [ ] Check the MSCONFIG utility to ensure that Normal boot is selected.